Tobago: Etymology

-Tobago was named Belaforme by Christopher Columbus "because from a distance it seemed beautiful".
-The Spanish friar Antonio Vázquez de Espinosa wrote that the Kalina (mainland Caribs) called the island Urupina because of its resemblance to a big snail, while the Kalinago (Island Caribs) called it Aloubaéra, supposedly because it resembled the alloüebéra, a giant snake which was supposed to live in a cave on the island of Dominica.
+Christopher Columbus named Tobago Belaforme "because from a distance it seemed beautiful".
+The Spanish friar Antonio Vázquez de Espinosa wrote that the Kalina (mainland Caribs) called the island Urupina because of its resemblance to a big snail, while the Kalinago (Island Caribs) called it Aloubaéra, supposedly because it resembled the alloüebéra, a giant snake that supposedly lived in a cave on the island of Dominica.
 The earliest known record of the use of the name Tabaco to refer to the island is a Spanish royal order issued in 1511.
-That name was inspired by the resemblance of the shape of the island to the fat cigars smoked by the Taíno inhabitants of the Greater Antilles.
+That name was inspired by the resemblance of the island's shape to the fat cigars smoked by the Taíno inhabitants of the Greater Antilles.

 History

 Indigenous Tobago

-Tobago was settled by indigenous people belonging to the Ortoiroid cultural tradition some time between 3500 and 1000 BCE.
+Tobago was settled by indigenous people belonging to the Ortoiroid cultural tradition sometime between 3500 and 1000 BCE.
 In the first century of the Common Era, Saladoid people settled in Tobago.
 They brought with them pottery-making and agricultural traditions, and are likely to have introduced crops which included cassava, sweet potatoes, Indian yam, tannia and corn.
 Saladoid cultural traditions were later modified by the introduction of the Barrancoid culture, either by trade or a combination of trade and settlement.
 After 650 CE, the Saladoid culture was replaced by the Troumassoid tradition in Tobago.
 Troumassoid traditions were once thought to represent the settlement of the Island Caribs in the Lesser Antilles and Tobago, but this is now associated with the Cayo ceramic tradition.
 No archaeological sites exclusively associated with the Cayo tradition are known from Tobago.

 Tobago's location made it an important point of connection between the Kalinago of the Lesser Antilles and their Kalina allies and trading partners in the Guianas and Venezuela.
 In the 1630s Tobago was inhabited by the Kalina, while the neighbouring island of Grenada was shared by the Kalina and Kalinago.

 Columbus sighted Tobago on 14 August 1498, during his fourth voyage, but he did not land.
 The Spanish settlers in Hispaniola were authorised to conduct slave raids against the island in a royal order issued in 1511.
 These raids, which continued until at least the 1620s, decimated the island's population.